gschoberth/bluewater-technical/README.md

 For a more finalized product I would implement a more responsive design so that the app could run on the targeted devices for the planned event fullscreen.

 #### Consistent Visual Styling / Branding Theme

-#### 3 Shots Style Game
-The idea for this, would be that the user gets three shots all with different reaction times.
-I would probably shorten the reaction time window down a bit to keep the length of each user's time with it reasonably quick.
-With either a simplified score display at the end, like the the stars Angry Birds has at the end of levels (I think?).
-And / or showing an averaged reaction time for the three shots.

 #### User Input Form
 Depending on where the interaction was being used, if it was part of a booth for a conference or event where emails could be gathered for marketing purposes.
 This could be stored in a simple database behind the scenes to be extracted after the event is done.